Escalator: Components

 Landing platforms are the two platforms (at the two ends) that house the curved sections of the tracks, as well as the gears and motors that drive the stairs.
 The top platform usually contains the motor assembly and the main drive gear, while the bottom holds the return gear.
 These sections also anchor the ends of the escalator truss.
 Each platform also has a floor and a comb bearer.
 The floor plate provides a place for the passengers to stand before they step onto the moving stairs, flush with the rest of the floor and are removable to allow easy engineer access, while the comb bearer sits between the stationary floor plate and the moving step, so named for the cleats on its edge which mesh with the matching cleats on each step (and resemble a comb).
 The comb plates, which bolt to the comb bearer (usually 4 or 5 depending on the width of the machine), help to minimize the gap between the stairs and landing, preventing objects or persons from becoming caught in it.
-The comb bearer, depending on what brand of the escalator will push back and/or up and activate limit switches in the event of an impact of something that jams through combs (typically stones, screws & popcorn) can be someone's shoe/item loose clothing.
+The comb bearer, depending on the brand of the escalator, will push back and/or up and activate limit switches in the event of an impact if something jams through the combs (typically stones, screws & popcorn) as it could be someone's shoe/item loose clothing.

 The truss is the hollow metal structure that bridges the lower and upper landings, composed of two side sections joined with cross braces across the bottom and just below the top.
 The ends of the truss are attached to the top and bottom landing platforms via steel or concrete supports.
 It carries all the straight track sections connecting the upper and lower sections.

 The balustrade is composed of handrails, balustrade panels, and skirt panels.